I am Diane Brown (dbro), an artist and illustrator living in Texas. I enjoy all phases of the creative process. Enjoy and comment!

 Beautiful work.
 Thanks so much for sharing your ideas and processes, as well as for letting us some of your paintings in progress.
 You've made me want to stop everything and paint!

-Mel Carriere from San Diego California on September 27, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on September 27, 2014:

 You are a wonderfully skilled artist, and I love these paintings of yours, especially how you achieved the shine on the cars using watercolors.